Police release image of woman wanted over anti-vaccine protest

 He said: “That’s completely unacceptable behaviour by any standard.
 There are a group of crazy people who don’t want to have vaccines and who you’ll never persuade to have vaccines, and as far as I’m concerned, good luck to them.”

-Chief Inspector Graham Hadley, of Thames Valley Police, said on Thursday: “We are carrying out a thorough investigation into the protest that happened yesterday.
+Chief Inspector Graham Hadley, of Thames Valley Police (TVP), said on Thursday: “We are carrying out a thorough investigation into the protest that happened yesterday.

 “As part of our inquiries, we believe the woman pictured may have information that could help our investigation.”